rainawan/react_native_lab2/README.md

-# React Native Lab 2
+# ⚡️React Native Lab 2

-### To follow along

-Welcome to our crash course on how to create a mobile app with React Native!
+Welcome to this crash course on how to create a mobile app with React Native!
 Today's lab has three parts.
-You can check it out [here](https://github.com/Snap-Engineering-Academy-2022/react_native_lab2_instructions/blob/main/README.md).
+We're gonna make a **UberEats / DoorDash / Postmates / GrubHub clone**!

 ### To run